Human interaction with cats: Indoor scratching

 A natural behavior in cats is to hook their front claws periodically into suitable surfaces and pull backwards.
 Cats, like humans, keep their muscles trim and their body flexible by stretching.
 Additionally, such periodic scratching serves to clean and sharpen their claws.
 Indoor cats may benefit from being provided with a scratching post so that they are less likely to use carpet or furniture, which they can easily ruin.
 However, some cats may simply ignore such a device.
 Commercial scratching posts typically are covered in carpeting or upholstery.
-Using a plain wooden surface, or reversing the carpeting on the posts so that the rougher texture of the carpet backing, may be a more attractive alternative to the cat than the floor covering.
+Using a plain wooden surface, or reversing the carpeting on the posts so that the rougher texture of the carpet backing faces outward, may be a more attractive alternative to the cat than the floor covering.
 Scratching posts made of sisal rope or corrugated cardboard are also common.

 Although scratching can serve cats to keep their claws from growing excessively long, their nails can be trimmed if necessary.
 Another response to indoor scratching is onychectomy, commonly known as declawing.
 This is a surgical procedure to remove the claw and first bone of each digit of a cat's paws.
 Declawing is most commonly only performed on the front feet.
 A related procedure is tendonectomy, which involves cutting a tendon needed for cats to extend their claws.
 Declawing is a major surgical procedure and can produce pain and infections.

 Since this surgery is almost always performed for the benefit of owners, it is controversial and remains uncommon outside of North America.
 In many countries, declawing is prohibited by animal welfare laws and it is ethically controversial within the veterinary community.
 While both the Humane Society of the United States and the American Society for the Prevention of Cruelty to Animals strongly discourage or condemn the procedure, the American Veterinary Medical Association supports the procedure under certain guidelines and finds "no scientific evidence that declawing leads to behavioral abnormalities when the behavior of declawed cats is compared with that of cats in control groups."
 They further argue that many cats would be given up and euthanized were declawing not performed.